anacunha/flashcards-app/README.md

 Use the default configuration:

 <pre>
-? <b>Do you want to use the default authentication and security configuration?</b> Default configuration ? <b>How do you want users to be able to sign in?</b> Username ? <b>Do you want to configure advanced settings?</b> No, I am done.
+ Do you want to use the default authentication and security configuration?
+ <b> ❯ Default configuration </b>
+  Default configuration with Social Provider (Federation) Manual configuration
+  I want to learn more.
 </pre>

 Run `amplify push` to provision the authentication resources in the cloud: